rackerlabs/support-how-to/content/cloud-servers/set-the-date-and-time-timezone-on-a-linux-server.md

 ### Choose a time zone from a list

 To set a time zone, you need to know the correct format.
-You can display a multi-page listing of time zones, based on the public IANA&reg; time zone database.
+You can display a multipage listing of time zones, based on the public Internet Assigned Numbers Authority (IANA&reg;) time zone database.
 You can then enter your preferred time zone with the `timedatectl set-timezone` command.

 To list time zones, run the following command: